 910026NT Freeze Protection Valve

-910026NT Freeze Protection Valve — Working Principle
+910026NT Freeze Protection Valve: Working Principle

 The 910026NT Freeze Protection Valve is designed to protect water pipes from freezing by automatically discharging water when the temperature drops.
 When the water temperature falls below 3.8°C, the thermostatic element opens the valve, allowing water to flow out of the pipe and reducing the risk of ice formation.
 Once the water temperature rises again to approximately 3.8°C, the valve closes automatically and normal operation resumes.
+This progressive response helps prevent freezing damage while avoiding unnecessary water discharge in sanitary and water heating systems.

-910026NT Freeze Protection Valve — Technical Parameters
+910026NT Freeze Protection Valve: Technical Parameters

 | Parameter | Specification |